The All Elusive RevOps Definition

 Try this fun exercise: Type “RevOps'' into Google and continue clicking each search hit until you find a repeated definition.
 Warning: you might want to pop a bag or two of popcorn for this one as it will take literally forever.

-You’re going to see lots of “sales, marketing, and customer success”, “silos are bad”, “it will help your teams work together”, “it’s a business function”, “getting marketing ops and sales ops on the same page”, and other jargony statements, just never in the same order and often worded in an increasingly intricate manner.
+You’re going to see lots of “sales, marketing, and customer success”, “silos are bad”, “it will help your teams work together”, “it’s a business function”, “getting marketing operations and sales ops on the same page”, and other jargony statements, just never in the same order and often worded in an increasingly intricate manner.

 Although many of these definitions touch on common pain points in the trade, and therefore have a tendency to make a positive connection in one way or another with many RevOps professionals, they are simply not accurate.